Showing posts with label SRI LANKA. Show all posts

 Puttalam – Roadside Hotel - 105 km

-Again, I stopped at a few temples, all extremely colourful.
+Again, I stopped at a few temples, all of which were extremely colourful.
 The peafowl is native to South Asia.
 In Sri Lanka, virtually all temples were decorated with these brightly coloured birds, giving the temples quite a festive feel.

 Roadside hotel - Colombo - 50 km

 The following day, I rode into Colombo, but the traffic was hectic.
 It took all my concentration to stay out of harm’s way.
 Eventually, I made it to the Clock Inn hostel minutes before the rain came bucketing down.
-Luckily, the hostel kept my bike box, saving me from finding a new one.
+Luckily, the hostel kept my bike box, saving me from having to find a new one.

 Colombo, Sri Lanka – Bangkok, Thailand